jeckman/wpgplus/README.txt

 == Changelog ==

+* Added better checking for redirects where the 'baseurl' is not returned as part of the redirect and has to be manually added.
+For now I'm just adding plus.google.com but ultimately this will need to be parameterized
+* Request form directly at /app/basic/share/ rather than old url

 = 0.8.6 =
 * Restarting development.
 Got a test version working with Google+ in the us - changes to all the redirects it goes through, now using /app/basic/share/ instead of the